pedrovgp/mtg-nltk/README.md

 >poetry install
 >python -m spacy download en_core_web_sm

-Then, please install postgres locally and create a database 'mtg' owned by an user 'mtg' with password 'mtg'.
+Then, please install postgres locally (and run it on port 5432) and create a database 'mtg' owned by an user 'mtg' with password 'mtg'.
 This is to run parts of the code more efficiently.

+Also, you should install graphviz (sudo apt-get install graphiz or brew install graphviz).
+It will be necessary down the road.

 Now, to actually run the data processing flows:

-> TODO prefect here
+> python prefect_flows.py

+Sit back and relax, this is gonna take a while (around 3hr, I'd say).

 And, if you want to see a simplfied MVP of what a final product would look like, run
 > streamlit run 04c_ga_for_deck_building.py